 Creamy, cheesy, spicy enchiladas loaded with veggies, cheese, and sauce.
-These delicious vegetable enchiladas are made with mojo marinade and packed into tortillas with lot’s of Monterrey Jack cheese.
+These delicious vegetable enchiladas are made with mojo marinade and packed into tortillas with lots of Monterrey Jack cheese.
 The enchiladas are topped with creamy salsa verde sauce and more cheese.

 It’s been a while since I’ve made some enchiladas.
 I don’t know what I’m waiting for because enchiladas are ALWAYS so popular with my family.

 In my book, even tacos, burritos, or chimichangas don’t come close to the deliciousness that enchiladas are.
-I think it’s the “baked in sauce” part that bring all ingredients together in one bite and soaks through the tortilla and the filling.
+I think it’s the “baked in sauce” part that brings all ingredients together in one bite and soaks through the tortilla and the filling.
 That is what makes enchiladas my favorite Mexican-style dish.
-These cheesy vegetable enchiladas are no exception to line of delicious enchiladas that I have in my repertoire.
+These cheesy vegetable enchiladas are no exception to the line of delicious enchiladas that I have in my repertoire.